dazzle-me/birdclef-2022-3rd-place-solution/README.md

 | Safe submission (sub2) | 0.8556 | 0.8071 |

-We also had around 20 subs which score > 0.82 on private LB and > 0.87 on public LB, but we didn't select them since we chose two subs in the following manner, - one is the best public LB and the other one with much lower thresholds to prevent the shake-up on group2 birds (this sub also sc
+We also had around 20 subs which score > 0.82 on private LB and > 0.87 on public LB, but we didn't select them since we chose two subs in the following manner, - one is the best public LB and the other one with much lower thresholds to prevent the shake-up on group2 birds, this sub also happend to be placed 3rd, we're happy :)